 - Add flour and salt to a large mixing bowl.
 Stir with a whisk to combine.

 - Mix in sour cream.
-Slowly drizzle 1-2 tablespoons of ice-cold water onto mixture and stir or use hands to combine.
+Slowly drizzle 1-2 tablespoons of ice-cold water onto the mixture and stir or use your hands to combine.
 Dough should still be rough, not wet, but will easily press together with the consistency of cookie dough.
-If needed to hold the dough together, add an additional tablespoon of ice water.
+If needed to hold the dough together, add another tablespoon or two of ice water.
 Use your hands to form a dough ball.

-- Wrap each disk in plastic wrap and store in the fridge for 1 hour (up to 2 days) before rolling out your pie crust.
+- Wrap each disk in plastic wrap and store in the refrigerator for 1 hour (up to 2 days) before rolling out your pie crust.

-- Roll out dough, fill, and bake according to the instructions for your pie recipe.
+- Roll out the dough, fill, and bake according to the instructions for your pie recipe.

 Parbake Bottom Crust (recommended for fresh fruit or custard pie fillings)